First published on 23 of October 2017 • Updated 18 of January 2019

 You also have more financial protection if you were to separate, or if one of you were to die.
 For instance, if you have a joint mortgage but are not married, you wouldn’t automatically inherit your partner’s share of the home if they were to die.
 Being married, on the other hand, means all assets are owned jointly between you.
 Similarly, if an unmarried couple split up, each partner keeps what is legally theirs (which may be very harsh on a low-earning partner).
 But if a married couple divorce, assets can be shared more fairly.

 There is also a small marriage allowance that can save you income tax.
+The lower-earning spouse can transfer up to £1,190 of their personal allowance to the higher-earner, thus reducing their tax bill by up to £238.

 Find out more about shared finances for married couples.